Devansh-Singh-Parmar/fashion-landing/README.md

 Update: the demo form is working now.
 Update 2: I **work** for Zineps and have hosted at the domain myself!
 Other link can be seen at https://zineps-landing-pages.vercel.app/fashion
-Update 3: The vercel link above is the testing link and both the sites [zineps.com/fashion](https://zineps.com/fashion) and https://zineps-landing-pages.vercel.app/fashion run from this code and area single vercel repositry.
+Update 3: The vercel link above is the testing link and both the sites [zineps.com/fashion](https://zineps.com/fashion) and https://zineps-landing-pages.vercel.app/fashion run from this code and are a single vercel repositry.
 Vercel provides two urls's for a project, a test and a live domain link, https://zineps-landing-pages.vercel.app/fashion is the testing link and attached here for just in case.
 The main link is https://zineps.com/fashion.

 Developer Instructions: